Clunker5/tregmine/README.md

 Tregmine 2
 ========

-This is the rabil.org [Tregmine 2] tregmine plugin.
-Pull requests are appreciated :-) Don't ask why the plugin version is 3.X but its called Tregmine 2.
+This is the tregmine.com [Tregmine 2] tregmine plugin.
+Pull requests are appreciated :-) Don't ask why the plugin version is 4.X but its called Tregmine 2.
 Index
 -----

 The main plugin is in the src directory.
 In addition, there are a few utilities and tools in this repository:

- * blocklog - Logs changes to blocks, the log can be accessed with paper
  * delegate_gen - Generates a class from an interface that can be extended.
  * eventdebug - Development tool for when Bukkit events get triggered.
  * gamemagic - Stuff specific to the main tregmine world